 The PPSY uses in-text citations: the APA Formatting and Style Guide (see: guidelines or consult the Publication Manual of the American Psychological Association, 6th edition; instructions how to cite legal documents in APA).

 Submitted papers and research reports must include a 150 to 200–words abstract, 3 to 8 keywords and a biographical note for every author in the following standard: Degree Name and Surname – University, Department.
-Contact details: correspondence address, country; e-mail: e-mail address.
-ORCID no.
+ORCID No. Contact details: correspondence address, country; e-mail: e-mail address.